Circuit Tree Maintenance

 Tree Issues Addressed

-1. Removing dead, broken, overextended, or diseased limbs or trees larger than 4 inches in diameter that may pose a high risk to people, vehicles, or structures.
+- Removing dead, broken, overextended, or diseased branches larger than 4 inches in diameter and trees that pose an unacceptable risk to people, vehicles, or structures.

-2. Providing a vertical clearance of 7 ft. over sidewalks and 10 ft. over most streets and parking spaces, and 16 ft. over arterial streets, depending on context.
+- Providing a vertical clearance of 7 ft. over sidewalks, 10 ft. over most streets and parking spaces, and 16 ft. over arterial streets, depending on situation.

-4. Pruning limbs within 5 ft. of buildings.
-Trees may be pruned up to 10 ft. away, depending on context.
+- Pruning limbs within 5 ft. of buildings.
+Trees may be pruned up to 10 ft. away, depending on situation.

-5. Pruning of young trees for improved long term stability and health.
+- Pruning young trees for improved long-term stability and health.

 What to Expect?

-• No-parking signs will be installed in advance for the anticipated duration of the tree maintenance.
+- No-parking signs will be installed where needed in advance for the anticipated duration of tree maintenance.

-• Maintenance typically does not last longer than a couple of days, depending on the work involved.
+- Maintenance typically lasts a couple of days, depending on the work involved

 Will trees be removed as part of this program?